-Your age does not dictate your health rating.
+When seeking a life insurance your age does not dictate your health rating.
 Your health is the main thing that determines your health rating.
-For example, prescription medicines or a medical diagnosis affect your health rating.
+For example, prescription medicines you are taking or a medical diagnosis of your current condition affect your health rating.

-The only time age is going to impact your insurance policy is when you are, for example, over 80 years of age.
+The only time age is going to impact your insurance policy is when you are, for example, over 80-years-old.
 There are certain policies you cannot get when you’re over the age of 60.
-You may also not be able to get certain lengths of term.
+You may also not be able to get certain lengths of term of term insurance.

-Thus, when you are over the age of 60, you may not be looking at a 30-year term anymore, unless you go fully underwritten.
-That’s an entirely different topic.
-You can watch my videos regarding fully underwritten policies for that, but as far as these rates by age for life insurance are concerned, life insurance policies depend upon your medical conditions.
+Thus, when you are over the age of 60, you may not be looking at a 30-year term life insurance anymore.
+As far as these rates by age for life insurance are concerned, life insurance policies depend upon your medical conditions.

-Diabetes is another example.
+Diabetes is another example of a health issue affecting life insurance coverage.
 A lot of people worry about diabetes nowadays.
 It’s so common that you can easily get a preferred health rating, i.e., an above-average health rating.
 Even if you are taking insulin, there are some great companies out there where you can get at least a standard health rating.

-I hope this has been helpful.
+We hope this has been helpful.
 Click on the link below if you’d like a free consultation.
-If there’s anything I can help with, just ask away.
-I’d be happy to help you over the phone or meet with you in person.
-Take care!
+If there’s anything we can help with, we would be happy to help you over the phone or meet with you in person.

 Don’t hesitate to contact us.
 Use the links below or call us directly at (928) 323-0933.